Abdomen | CT / MRI / Ultrasound

 Related findings

-These finding guides are topically close to small bowel obstruction and help you compare related CT / MRI / Ultrasound findings like abdominal lymphadenopathy, ascites, bowel wall thickening in plain English.
+These finding guides are topically close to small bowel obstruction and help you compare related CT / MRI / Ultrasound findings like abdominal lymphadenopathy, ascites, bowel obstruction in plain English.

 Abdominal Lymphadenopathy